Man who barricaded himself inside burning Leominster home found dead, police say

-LEOMINSTER (WHDH) - Police say a man who barricaded himself inside a burning home in Leominster on Monday morning was found dead inside hours later.
+LEOMINSTER (WHDH) - Police say a man who barricaded himself in a burning home in Leominster on Monday morning was found dead inside hours later.

-A Massachusetts State Police Special Tactical Operations team and a crisis negotiator responded to a home at 8 Eden Glen Road for a report of a barricaded man inside.
+A Massachusetts State Police Special Tactical Operations team, local police, firefighters and a crisis negotiator responded to a home at 8 Eden Glen Road after receiving a report of a barricaded man inside.

 The man was the “subject of a Section 35 civil commitment warrant,” according to police.
 Officers went to the home Monday morning to serve the warrant, but police say he refused to surrender and that the home then became engulfed in flames.

+Acting Leominster Police Chief Michael Goldman says the warrant was taken out by a family member.
+The warrant was said to be related to substance abuse problems.

-Heavy smoke and flames could be scene billowing from the home.
+Heavy smoke and flames could be seen shooting into the air.
 After crews knocked down the fire and entered the home, police say the man’s body was found on the first floor.

-Police tried to negotiate with the man for a significant amount of time before his death.
-He was said to be alone in the home.
+Police tried to negotiate with the man for a significant amount of time in an effort to draw him out before his death.
+He was said to be alone in the home, where his mother also lived.

 No additional details were immediately available.